Pancake Mix Muffins

 On those epic Sunday mornings, I always make a double batch of pancakes, wrap them individually in plastic wrap and pop them in the freezer so I can heat them in the microwave or toaster for a quick, flip-free pancake breakfast during the week.

-I even make tiny ones that make perfect school snacks and are great for my one year old too.
+I even make tiny pancakes that make perfect school snacks and are great for my one year old too.

 This week as I was popping one into the toaster for the little lady, I wondered how I could turn this pancake into even more of a grab and go breakfast?